Parent and Family Resources

 Immunization information can be found online at The Center for Disease Control website.
 Students are also required to schedule a travel consultation with Creighton Student Health or their home provider before departure.

 As a part of the Creighton Global Travel Security Program, all study summer, semester, and full-year abroad students are enrolled in Creighton’s travel insurance for international activity through Cultural Insurance Services International (CISI).
 Minimum international health insurance offered through this card covers medical evacuation, family airfare expense, and repatriation of remains.
 This policy does not replace Creighton’s student insurance; it supplements and covers critical needs your student might have when away from campus.
-You should also inquire about your home insurance plan and what is covered while your student is traveling internationally.

 Study abroad students should exchange a small amount of U.S. money for the currency of the host country before departure.
 This way, they will have some currency to pay for a bus, taxi, food, telephone, etc. upon arrival.
 It is a good idea for your student to carry a major credit card (VISA, Mastercard) while abroad.
 Make sure to keep credit card numbers and the toll-free assistance numbers separate from the cards.
 Your student should be able to use an ATM card in most countries.
 This is generally the most convenient way to access funds, but make sure to check with your bank for information on international withdrawal fees.